-Miranda allowed a single run on three hits and three walks while striking out eight batters over five innings during Sunday's loss to Toronto.
-He didn't factor into the decision.
+Miranda allowed one earned run on six hits while walking four and striking out five across five innings Tuesday against the Astros.
+He did not factor into the decision.

 |Last 7 Games|